 This is a relatively effective method but doesn’t get all of the fleas.
 It also is a little difficult to manage (OK it is a LOT difficult to manage), and also to find the right light for it.
 However, it should not cost you much to give this a try.

 To my delight, I have just found a flea control product called the Victor M230 Ultimate Flea Trap you can see in the picture here on the right.
 It works almost the same as the soapy dish method, but is a whole heap easier to manage.

-They have rave reviews on Amazon, and I think from what I can see that they will go a long way towards keeping the flea population under control, if not help me totally get rid of fleas in the home once and for all.
+They have rave reviews, and I think from what I can see that they will go a long way towards keeping the flea population under control, if not help me totally get rid of fleas in the home once and for all.
 It is certainly a much safer, easier and cleaner method than using a pesticide flea bomb!

 Click on the picture and check them out for yourself, they are very cheap when compared to any other type of flea control option.
 And of course the very best thing is that they are totally non-toxic and safe for your kitty!
 Go here to see this flea product: Victor Flea Trap